Youngestdev/abdul.codes/content/posts/writing-a-book.md

 > I am most importantly glad that my technical reviewers are pioneers of great work and, the developer community - wonderful folks.

-This will be the first in many of the books I hope to publish.
+This will be the first out of the many of the books I intend to publish.
 I shall cover the very basics to intermediary/advanced level of FastAPI.

 In advance, I beseech the support of the developer community in large, to *famz* my book when it's out.